dideliba/poc-project/README.md

 # User Registration PoC

-This project is a PoC implementation of a user registration platform.
+This project is a Spring boot 3 PoC implementation of a user registration platform.
 It consists of four dockerized microservices
 namely: gateway-ms (a spring cloud gateway implementation), notification-ms (used to send emails leveraging a fake smtp server), user-ms (that exposes a RESTful CRUD API for user resources) and the registration-ms acting as an RPC style orchestrator service that enables a user to register to the platform.
 ## Installation

-For successful installation JDK 11, Docker & Docker compose are required
+For successful installation JDK 17, Docker & Docker compose are required

 In the project root directory  **poc-project** execute buidAndDeploy.sh This script builds the application, runs integration tests, creates docker images and finally